Pet Sematary (2019 film): Prequel

 In March 2019, di Bonaventura stated that discussions of the development of a prequel had begun.
 Buhler reaffirmed this, stating that a continuation would explore "digging into the mythology of the town, these rituals that children present, the mythology of the Miꞌkmaq, the Wendigo, the cemetery, the origins, Jud's life."
 In February 2021, the film was officially green-lit with Buhler and di Bonaventura returning in their roles as screenwriter and producer, respectively.
-The project will be released via streaming, as a Paramount+ exclusive film.
-In May 2021, it was announced Lindsey Beer will make her directing debut with the film.
-In June 2021, Deadline Hollywood reported that Jackson White was in final negotiations to portray the young Jud Crandall.
-The same month, Jack Mulhern, Forrest Goodluck, Natalie Alyn Lind and Isabella Star LaBlanc were cast in undisclosed roles, with filming scheduled to commence in August.
-Samantha Mathis and Henry Thomas were cast in undisclosed roles in August 2021.
+The prequel, titled Pet Sematary: Bloodlines, premiered at Fantastic Fest on September 23, 2023, and was released via streaming exclusively on Paramount+ on October 6, 2023.